 Hormone therapy is sometimes used to slow the growth of uterine cancer.
 Your doctor may prescribe progesterone or progestin (manmade progesterone), which are usually taken in pill form.
 Progesterone slows the growth of endometrial tissue, which can slow the growth of uterine cancer.

 - Radiation therapy uses high-dose X-rays to destroy cancer cells.
 Most uterine cancers are treated with radiation on an outpatient basis.
 Another option is for the doctor to place radioactive material inside your body.
-Your doctor may recommend this treatment after surgery to destroy remaining cancer cells, or as a primary treatment if you cannot have surgery.
+Your doctor may recommend this form of uterine cancer treatment after surgery to destroy remaining cancer cells, or as a primary treatment for uterine cancer if you cannot have surgery.

 - Chemotherapy drugs kill cancer cells that remain in the body after surgery.
 Your doctor may recommend chemotherapy as your primary treatment if you cannot have surgery.

-Your care team will review your medical history, blood tests, X-rays and scans to design a treatment plan that is best for you.
+Your care team will review your medical history, blood tests, X-rays and scans to design a treatment plan for uterine cancer that is best for you.
 Your treatment plan will depend on your age, general health and the stage of your cancer.

-Sometimes people with uterine cancer take part in clinical trials.
+Sometimes people with a uterine cancer diagnosis take part in clinical trials.
 Clinical research trials offer innovative new therapies and help find better ways of preventing, diagnosing and treating many types of cancer.

 If you have uterine cancer, you will find the leading specialists you need at The University of Kansas Cancer Center.
 Our interdisciplinary team of fellowship-trained, board-certified gynecologic oncologists, radiation oncologists, radiologists and pathologists has years of experience treating hundreds of patients with uterine cancer.
 Doctors from throughout Kansas and the region often refer their patients to our specialists.